Naturkosmetik

 How do you get certified in natural cosmetics?

-Certification in natural cosmetics is a formal process in which companies have their products and manufacturing processes checked by an independent certification body to ensure that they meet certain standards.
+Certification in natural cosmetics is a formal process in which companies have their products and manufacturing processes reviewed by an independent certification body to ensure they meet certain standards.
 The exact requirements and process vary depending on the certification body and certificate.
-However, there are generally some common steps that companies must go through to obtain certification.
+However, there are generally some common steps that companies must complete to obtain certification.

 1. Selecting the appropriate certificate

-First, the company must decide which certificate it wants to pursue, based on the products it offers and its own company goals and values.
-Possible certificates, such as NaTrue, EcoCert, BDIH Cosmos, Demeter or Vegan Society, each have different requirements for ingredients, production processes, packaging and more.
+First, the company must decide which certification it wants to pursue, based on the products it offers as well as its corporate goals and values.
+Possible certifications, such as NaTrue, EcoCert, BDIH Cosmos, Demeter, or Vegan Society, each have different requirements regarding ingredients, production processes, packaging, and more.

 2. Preparation and documentation